HGVSnomenclature/hgvs-nomenclature/docs/recommendations/RNA/adjoined_transcript.md

 ```

 ## Notes
-- Adjoined transcripts are a product of chimeric transcript gene fusions.
+- Adjoined transcripts are a product of some gene fusions.
 - The adjoined transcript syntax proposed in [Community Proposal SVD WG007](../../consultation/SVD-WG007.md) and adopted
   here has the following limitations:
     - This syntax is for two-partner adjoined transcripts only.